 The manga has the now common premise of the main character reincarnating in another world as a monster after dying.
 OK, so he becomes a slime monster.
 That's all fine and dandy, and it's all done quite well.
 The biggest problem is the OP skill he gains right off the bat with the Great Sage mode.
-Basically he faces many "challenges" but generally speaking has a quite easy time dealing with them since he's pretty much the most powerful one around right off the bat.
-It's frankly much more fun to watch actual struggles instead of "minor struggle? ---> activate super cheat skill ---> struggle
+Basically throughout the story he faces many "challenges" but generally speaking has a quite easy time dealing with them since he's pretty much the most powerful one around right off the bat.
+It's frankly much more fun to watch actual struggles instead of "minor struggle? ---> activate super cheat

 Well, I first read the manga, then I went directly to the webnovels and read everything available, and I must admit, I was quite hyped.
 For those thinking on starting it, let this be said: MC is OP, and so are his servants, yup, if you are expecting him to struggle, that will be kinda rare.

 Think about it like in DBZ, how can he get even stronger?
 Well, he gets stronger, can he get even stronger?
 Yup, is he the strongest?
 The strongest demons, dragons and the Hero are still stronger, well, all important characters get kinda broken skills anyway...
 Think Predator and Great Sage